Liberia, Costa Rica: Summary

 With more than 50,000 inhabitants, Liberia is the regional hub of the Costa Rican northwest.
 The city center features a modern church, as many Costa Rican towns do, facing a plaza surrounded by locally owned shops and restaurants.
-Liberia is also home to an expo that takes place in the month of July, celebrating the annexation of Guanacaste Province on 25 July 1824.
+Every July, Liberia holds an expo celebrating the annexation of Guanacaste Province on 25 July, 1824.

-Located in the heart of Liberia, Guanacaste, the Museo de Guanacaste represents the civility of Costa Rica, and the embodiment of military abolishment.
+Located in the heart of Liberia, the Museo de Guanacaste represents the civility of Costa Rica and the abolition of the military.
 The Museo de Guanacaste portrays many of the local and national artists.
-Volunteers come from both internationally and locally to help restore the location and also preserve the cultural heritage.
+Volunteers come from both internationally and locally to help restore the location and preserve the cultural heritage.

 Tourists pass through Liberia en route to Pacific Coast beaches such as Playa del Coco, Playa Hermosa, Playa Tamarindo or the Papagayo Peninsula.
 An African safari attraction or zoo called "Africa Mia" is 4 kilometers south of town.
-The Museo de Sabanero is also located in Liberia.
+The Museo de Sabanero is also in Liberia.

-Rincón de la Vieja Volcano National Park is located just to the northeast of Liberia.
-Volcanic hot springs, bubbling clay pots, and numerous waterfalls and rivers may be found along the park's many kilometres of hiking trails.
-Hot springs are also located to the southeast of Liberia along the west slopes of Miravalles volcano.
+Rincón de la Vieja Volcano National Park is just northeast of Liberia.
+Volcanic hot springs, bubbling clay pots, and numerous waterfalls and rivers are along the park's many kilometres of hiking trails.
+Hot springs are southeast of Liberia along the west slopes of Miravalles volcano.